One of Sam Bankman-Fried's FTX allies is going to prison too

 Ryan Salame, a former top executive at FTX and member of Sam Bankman-Fried's inner circle, has been slapped with a hefty prison sentence.

-Salame was one of four top executives to plead guilty since the crypto exchange's 2022 collapse.
+Salame is one of four top executives to plead guilty since the crypto exchange's collapse in 2022.
+The 30-year-old Massachusetts native was a high-ranking official at Bankman-Fried's Alameda Research before becoming co-CEO of FTX's Bahamian affiliate in 2021.

-He was sentenced to seven and half years in prison on Tuesday, federal prosecutors in New York announced.
+He was sentenced Tuesday to 7 ½ years in prison on fraud and campaign-finance charges, federal prosecutors in New York announced.

+Prosecutors accused Salame of conspiring with Bankman-Fried and other execs to defraud FTX investors and customers by transferring their funds and then lying to US banks about it.

+Prosecutors also said that he helped Bankman-Fried make hundreds of illegal political-campaign donations and intentionally hid Bankman-Fried's involvement in the contributions to get legislation passed that would serve his personal agenda.

 Read the original article on Business Insider